gravitation

 覚え方のコツ Memory Tip

-If you know gravity, gravitation is easier to remember.
+If you know gravity, gravitation is easier.
 The ending -ation often names an action or process, so gravitation is the pulling action itself.
-Gravity is more common in everyday English, while gravitation appears more in science writing.
-Phrases like law of gravitation and universal gravitation are useful.
+Gravity is more common in everyday English, but gravitation appears more in science writing.
+Phrases like law of gravitation can help you remember it.

 例文